raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Array[Backuppc::Hours]`

 Times at which we wake up, check all the PCs, and schedule necessary backups.
 Times are measured in hours since midnight.
-Can be fractional if necessary (eg: 4.25 means 4:15am).
+Can be fractional if

 Default value: [0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23]

+##### `system_home_directory`

+Data type: `Optional[Stdlib::Absolutepath]`

+Absolute path to the home directory of the system account.  necessary (eg:
+4.25 means 4:15am).

+Default value: lookup('backuppc::common::system_home_directory')

 ##### `dhcp_address_ranges`